Hybrid Lyapunov and Barrier Function-Based Control with Stabilization Guarantees: Introduction

 \subsection{Literature Review}

-Designing feedback laws that provide both asymptotic stabilization and safety guarantees is a challenging task, historically addressed using potential field methods \cite{krogh1984generalized}, \cite{khatib1986real}.
-A potential field is a real-valued function whose value can be interpreted as energy and its gradient as a force.
-Hence, the system evolution is guided by the gradient of the field, with an attractive force leading the system toward the desired equilibrium point and a repulsive force keeping it away from the unsafe region.
-Due to their intuitive formulation, potential field methods have been broadly applied.
-However, these methods can introduce undesired equilibrium points, and incorporating system dynamics and constraints remains a challenge within this approach \cite{koren1991potential}.
+Designing feedback laws that provide both asymptotic stabilization and safety guarantees is a complex task.
+Traditionally, this has been tackled using potential field methods, which have seen widespread use, particularly in the robotics field \cite{krogh1984generalized}, \cite{khatib1986real}.
+A potential field is a scalar function whose gradient drives the system toward the desired equilibrium point and away from the unsafe set.
+However, a significant drawback of potential field methods is the emergence of undesired equilibrium points that trap the system and prevent global convergence.
+To overcome this issue, Navigation Functions (NFs) have been proposed as an improved potential field method, achieving almost global asymptotic stabilization in sphere worlds by ensuring that the unwanted equilibrium points are unstable \cite{koditschek1990robot}, \cite{rimon1992exact}.
+Nonetheless, these methods are mostly limited to single-integrator dynamics and lack the flexibility to handle additional constraints.
+Also, they are prone to other drawbacks, such as oscillatory behavior, conservative trajectories, and difficult parameter tuning \cite{koren1991potential}.

-Over the last decades, \gls{MPC} has become a popular control technique, used in numerous applications. \gls{MPC} optimizes a cost function over a prediction horizon at each discrete-time instant while directly incorporating state and input constraints \cite{schwenzer2021review}.
-However, nonlinear system dynamics and nonconvex sets for the admissible states render \gls{MPC} into the class of nonconvex optimization with all its challenges.
-For instance, in safety-critical applications like obstacle avoidance, ellipsoidal descriptions of the unsafe sets result in nonconvex quadratic constraints in the \gls{MPC} formulation \cite{silvestre2023model}.
-Conversely, if the unsafe sets are modeled as polytopes, the \gls{MPC} problem becomes a mixed-integer program \cite{stoican2022mixed}.
-Consequently, despite the predictive advantages of \gls{MPC}, it adds a significant computational load for real-time, safety-critical applications, even when resorting to convexification techniques \cite{mao2017successive}, \cite{gros2020linear}, \cite{taborda2024convex}.
+Over the last decades, Model Predictive Control (MPC) has become a popular control technique, used in numerous applications.
+MPC optimizes a cost function over a prediction horizon at each discrete time step while directly incorporating state and input constraints \cite{schwenzer2021review}.
+However, nonlinear system dynamics and nonconvex sets for the admissible states render MPC into the class of nonconvex optimization with all its challenges.
+For instance, ellipsoidal representations of the unsafe sets result in nonconvex quadratic constraints in the MPC formulation \cite{silvestre2023model}.
+Conversely, if the unsafe sets are modeled as polytopes, the optimization problem becomes a mixed-integer program \cite{stoican2022mixed}.
+Consequently, despite its predictive advantages, MPC adds a significant computational load for real-time applications, even when resorting to convexification techniques \cite{mao2017successive}, \cite{gros2020linear}, \cite{taborda2024convex}.